julelang/manual/src/compiler/compiler-optimizations.md

 `--opt-append` \
 Enable special optimizations for built-in `append` function.

-- It prevents the allocating and destruction of a new slice by adding slice literals element-by-element if append used at single assignment statement and return slice of append is assigned to itself.
+- It prevents the allocating and destruction of a new slice by adding slice literals element-by-element if append used at single assignment statement.

 ## Optimization Levels